 Alton Towers, Staffordshire

-This popular theme park has a wide range of rides for all visitors.
+This popular theme park has a wide range of rides for all visitors; perfect for those looking for the best theme park on their adrenaline junkie bucket list.
 The height restriction in the area, has led to the park’s rides being creatively built into the landscape whilst new rides such as The Wicker Man and Galactica are excellently themed.
 Younger children can enjoy the CBeebies land, full of rides and attractions aimed at pre-school age.